Anxiety and Addiction

 Anxiety and Anxiety Disorders

-Anxiety is a complex condition that affects millions of people all over the world.
-It is a broad term in itself and can look different on everybody.
-It is literally defined as: “a nervous disorder characterized by a state of excessive uneasiness and apprehension, typically with compulsive behavior or panic attacks.”
-Often times, anxiety and addiction can also go hand-in-hand.
+Anxiety is a complex condition that affects millions of people worldwide.
+It’s a broad term that can manifest differently in everyone.
+It is commonly defined as “a nervous disorder characterized by a state of excessive uneasiness and apprehension, typically with compulsive behavior or panic attacks.”
+Anxiety and addiction often go hand-in-hand.

-Much like anxiety, panic attacks can be completely different for everybody who experiences them.
-You may experience all symptoms, or only some.
-Some symptoms of anxiety and panic attacks may include:
+Just like anxiety itself, panic attacks vary from person to person.
+Some individuals may experience all the symptoms, while others only encounter a few.
+Common symptoms of anxiety and panic attacks may include:

 • Rapid heartbeat